MohamedGouda99/zabbix/README.md

 ========================================================================

 This repository contains a minimal set of roles that install and configure a complete Zabbix environment on Ubuntu 24.04 hosts.
-Zabbix and MariaDB packages for Noble are not yet published so the playbook automatically uses the Jammy repositories.
-The `zabbix-repository` role adds the official apt repository directly instead of installing the `zabbix-release` package.
-It can deploy the following components:
+Zabbix 7.2 packages are available for Noble under the "release" repository.
+The `zabbix-repository` role installs the `zabbix-release` package to enable the official apt repository.
+MariaDB packages still come from the Jammy archive.
+It can
+deploy the following components:

 * Zabbix server